Pupil Premium / Disadvantaged Children

 Pupils have resources they need and are ready for learning |

 Parents take up uniform and book grants.
-Pupils have snacks and breakfast provided in school |
+Pupils have snacks and quality meal at lunchtime, provided in school |

 Parents are supported to access services within and beyond school |